-How many calories a day do you think you consume from your beverages?
+How many calories a day do you think you consume from beverages?

-Cutting the calories in your drinks can go a long way to helping you reach your calorie goal.
+Cutting the calories in your drinks can go a long way towards helping you reach your calorie goal.

 Small (12 oz) caffè latte w/ fat-free milk instead of Medium (16oz) made with whole milk